 MP for Hammersmith and Chiswick

-“A long-serving Labour MP with strong attendance who has occasionally rebelled on European and overseas policy.”
+“A long‑serving Labour backbencher with near‑total party loyalty who has nonetheless rebelled on Brexit‑related bills.”

-Andy Slaughter is the Labour (Co-op) MP for Hammersmith and Chiswick, first elected in 2005.
-He currently serves on the Justice Committee, the Liaison Committee and the National Security Strategy (Joint) Committee, and has previously held shadow roles including Shadow Solicitor General and Shadow Minister for Justice and Housing.
+Andy Slaughter is the Labour Co‑operative MP for Hammersmith and Chiswick, first elected in 2005.
+He currently sits on the Justice Committee, the National Security Strategy Joint Committee and the Liaison Committee, and has previously served as Shadow Solicitor General and as Shadow Minister for Justice.

 Generated 21 February 2026